 The Faces of Judy

 Sarah is not the only one to be tortured by Judy.
 Let’s look at Diane.
-We may have only heard her tulpa’s version of events, but let’s take those memories that she was created with and consider them the truth.
+We may have only heard her tulpa’s version of events, but let’s take the memories she was created with as the truth.
 She was raped by her colleague, quite probably a man she loved and trusted, Special Agent Dale Cooper.
-A BOB was on board, but BOB is just the evil that men do; Coop does not deserve a special pass, neither did Leland.
+A BOB was on board, but BOB is just the evil that men do; Coop does not deserve a special pass, nor did Leland.
 We don’t like to think of our hero doing something like this, but he did.
 Coop gave in to his dark side and carried out an act of evil (several actually) and then spent the next 25 years trying to redeem himself.
-That was his journey through the Black Lodge, the battle against the darkness within him, which eventually he won with a little help from his friends.
+That was his journey through the Black Lodge, the battle against the darkness within him, which he eventually won with a little help from his friends.

 Diane stood by Coop out of her love for him, in a similar fashion to domestic violence victims who do not leave, hoping that he would change.
-When her good Dale came back, she was waiting for him and for a moment she was happy, she forgave him.
+When her good Dale came back, she was waiting for him, and for a moment, she was happy; she forgave him.
 But try as she might, she couldn’t forget.
-Diane couldn’t look at him during sex, tried to cover his face, hid the memory.
-In the end, she could not bear it and fled, leaving a note saying she didn’t recognise the man she once knew.
+Diane couldn’t look at him during sex, tried to cover his face, and hid the memory.
+In the end, she could not bear it and fled, leaving a note saying she no longer recognised the man she once knew.
 Judy remains undefeated.

 jumping man morphs into sarah palmer